sileod/Discovery/README.md

 # Contact
 For further information, you can contact:

-damien dot sileo at synapse-fr dot com
+damien dot sileo at gmail dot com